anon-blue/anon.blue/README.txt

                                  yyyuhyujkwsnchiefuhgbfeijvncijrefehunfrejnjnrfh
 ujferjuhuberfiinufherubfbucyds brainpoweejjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj
-jnijaljfijfflaskdjfasjfnz,vnakjg ha sdl ajsgfjasgfjglkakyfisfyasjtkjkjnhbafbhaaj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjbbrainpowerjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj
+jnijaljfijfflaskdjfasjfnz,vnakjg ha sdl ajsgfjasgfjglkakyfisfyasjtkjkjnhbafbhaan id jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjbbrainpowerjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjj
                                    ok. for me.
 Enjoy and see you on friday